edyn/ikue/README.md

 		});

 		// Will be called whenever there is a job named 'job_name' to be handled.
-		// @param contains the hash object that were sent with the job
+		// @param contains the hash object that was sent with the job
-		// @param done is a callback function that should be called when the job complete.
+		// @param done is a callback function that should be called when the job is complete.
-		//    passing it an error as first parameter will mark this job as failed.
+		//    passing it an error as the first parameter will mark this job as failed.
 		workQueue.on('job_name', function(params, done){
 		  //
 		});